istoia9/udacity-data-scientist-nanodegree/disaster_response_pipeline/README.md

 The pipeline's goal is to analyse some Figure Eight's data, respectively messages sent by people who found themselves in disaster situations, and train a ML model which will tag a new message accordingly.

+The ML model is a sklearn pipeline object which uses a MultiOutputClassifier(KNeighborsClassifier()) as estimator.
+GridSearch is applied in order to enable parameters' selection.

 The process' stages are:
 a.
 ETL - extracts and transforms the raw data, and loads them to a SQLAlchemy database
 b.
 Machine Learning - fits a model to the data previously saved in the database, predicting message tags